2079541547/TEFModLoader/README-en.md

 * [ByNameModding](https://github.com/ByNameModding/BNM-Android)
 * [ShadowHook](https://github.com/bytedance/android-inline-hook)

-# What Can Terraria ToolBox Do?
+# What Can TEFModLoader Do?

 * Install MODs and resource packs on Terraria for Android devices.
 * Support a variety of mod and resource pack types to enhance the gaming experience.